angeloocana/angeloocana/src/pages/blog/static-site/gatsby-i18n.en.md

   dateModified: '2017-10-27'
   datePublished: '2017-10-27'
   locationCreated: Ottawa CA
-  alternativeHeadline: Hot to create a multi language Gatsby web site or blog with react and graphql
+  alternativeHeadline: Hot to create a multi-language Gatsby web site or blog with react and graphql
   type: TechArticle
   dependencies: Basic Javascript and React
   proficiencyLevel: Beginner